dmorse/pscfpp/README.md

 The pscf_fd one-dimensional program pscf_fd requires only GSL, while pscf_pc program relies on both GSL and FFTW.

-The GPU-accelerated pscf_pg program can only run on a computer with an appropriate NVIDIA GPU and an NVIDIA CUDA development kit.
+The GPU-accelerated pscf_pg program can only be compiled and run on a computer with an appropriate NVIDIA GPU and an NVIDIA CUDA development kit.

 Procedures for installing these dependencies are different for different operating system environments and different package managers.
 Instructions